bchiha/microcomp/project/README.md

 ## User Projects
 *  David Saul has done an impressive upgrade to the MicroComp.
 He has used the MicroComp to drive a VFD Clock.
 Have a look at his [GitHub project page](https://github.com/DavidMS51/TE_MicroComp) for more details.
-*  Scott Faulkner has added 'RAM' to the board by using a piggy back connection that sits underneith the EPROM.
+*  Scott Faulkner has added 'RAM' to the board by using a piggy back connection that sits underneath the EPROM.
 The Chip Select for the RAM is separated by using a simple resistor/transistor circuit for addresses over 2K.
 The MicroComp finally has Memory!

 <img width="800" src="../pictures/mc_projects.jpg">